wartman/boxup/readme.md

 [Block/'Or you can just use a string']
 ```

-Blocks can also use "_symbols_" instead of identifiers, in which case the forward-slash is not needed for the id:
+Blocks can also use "_symbols_" instead of block identifiers, in which case the slash is not needed for the id:

 ```boxup
 [@id]